 Increasing Financial Inclusion in Angola: A Partnership for Progress

 In the heart of Luanda, a pivotal event unfolded, marking a significant step towards economic growth and strengthening developmental ties between Angola and the United States.
-We hosted a roundtable for top executives from Angolan companies to interact directly with over a dozen U.S. officials, including USAID Administrator Samantha Power and Deputy Secretary of State for Management and Resources Richard Verma.

 Financial Inclusion Specialist, Vania Gomes, pictured with the participants of the Female Empowerment for Inclusion and Financial Literacy training.